Learning with the book: an introduction to qualitative research methods for health research

 - Additional learning resources, quizzes and self-evaluation materials

 If you have any questions and queries please email us

 Oxford Qualitative Courses

-Findings from our group’s research on patient experiences, together with supported video, audio and text extracts, have been compiled to form the multi-award winning heathtalk.org website.
+Findings from our group’s research on patient experiences, together with supported video, audio and text extracts, have been compiled to form the multi-award winning heathtalk.org website and its sister site socialcaretalk.org.
 Our portfolio of research and expertise informs current local, national and international healthcare policy and research.